 This method is fast, effective, immediate and easy to design.
 You can also track and understand exactly how your email marketing software is growing your business and see how individual customers respond so you can increase sales over time.

 To get full value from your email marketing, ensure that you update and grow your database regularly, and try to get people to opt-in by signing up on your website.
-There are many self-service email platforms available (such as MailChimp), or you may decide to get help from a specialist agency.
+There are many self-service email platforms available (such as the brilliant Drip), or you may decide to get help from a specialist agency.